 Bubble Bath Tip: If you’re not into indoor plants, a few sprigs of greenery from the flower shop will create a similar effect.

 Bathtub caddies or tub trays sit across the top of the bathtub, allowing you to keep your books, snacks, candles, and other little luxuries dry.
-My friend Jana made my bath caddy for me (thank you!) and I love it.
-You can find similar handmade wooden ones on Etsy or pick an industrial stainless steel caddy from Amazon.
+You can find bath caddies online (especially on Etsy).

-Also grab your drink of choice as part of your luxury bath (whether it’s herbal tea or white wine).
+Also, grab your drink of choice as part of your luxury bath (whether it’s herbal tea or white wine).
 Heck, even a really good coffee can be relaxing until the caffeine hits.
-I also love a nice wine glass full of sparking water from the SodaStream.
+I also love a nice wine glass full of sparkling water.
 More bubbles are fun and really do add to a bubble bath without being too sugary.

-One of my favourite ways to enjoy the garden harvest in the winter time is by making tub tea with my favourite fragrant herbs.
+One of my favorite ways to enjoy the garden harvest in the wintertime is by making tub tea with my favorite fragrant herbs.
 Make tub tea with a paper or muslin tea bag filled with whichever herbs and salts you love.
 Lavender, peppermint, chamomile, rose petals, and bee balm can be harvested from the garden in the warmer months and dried for use in tub tea year round.

-This winter, Amber from Element Botanicals showed me how a simple piece of cedar greenery with some plain epsom salts can make a lovely tub tea (especially with your favourite woodsy essential oils).
-Here’s detailed instructions for making your own tub tea from Stephanie at Garden Therapy.
+This winter, Amber from Element Botanicals showed me how a simple piece of cedar greenery with some plain Epsom salts can make a lovely tub tea (especially with your favorite relaxing essential oils).
+Here are detailed instructions for making your own tub tea from Stephanie at Garden Therapy.

-If that all sounds like too much, just spritz around a bit of your favourite relaxing aromatherapy spray or put your favourite relaxing essential oil in a nearby diffuser.
-I’m currently loving Amber’s Serenity Now mist 🙂 You can also find quality bath bombs online for a fraction of the price at the mall.
+If that all sounds like too much, just spritz around a bit of your favorite relaxing aromatherapy spray or put your favorite relaxing essential oils in a nearby diffuser.

 Relaxing spa bathroom decor isn’t complete without calm lighting.
 Whether you use dimmable LED lights or prefer natural candlelight, lighting is key.
 Consider whether you find cool, nordic lighting or warm, cozy lighting to be more relaxing and create the atmosphere that suits you.

-I buy these Woodlot Candles at the local flower shop and absolutely love them.
+I buy candles at the local flower shop and love them.
 Anthropologie also makes such lovely mercury glass jar candles that smell ahhh-mazing.
 Their giant mercury glass jar candles are a total classic, but the smaller iridescent jars would also be so nice for a DIY spa day.
 I’m kind of loving soy and coconut wax candles right now as they seem to last forever (including the scent).
 They are SO worth it!

 Making your own soy wax candles for your DIY Spa Day is totally doable too!
-Here’s a detailed tutorial from 1502 Candle Co. for creating soy candles using mason jars and essential oils.
-I can’t wait to try it!
 Soy wax for making DIY candles can be ordered from Amazon.

-Whether it’s Bon Iver or Adele (or my old favourite, Iron & Wine), having a DIY spa bath playlist on your iPhone is very nice.
+Whether it’s Bon Iver or Adele, having a DIY spa bath playlist on your iPhone is very nice.
 Make one the next time you’re bored on your phone.
 Try it out and update it until you’ve got a nice set of calm tracks that set the relaxing bath mood.
 Having a playlist will mean that you can put your phone over on the counter (where it won’t fall into the water) rather than trying to change the song with prune-y hands.

 Finding safer alternatives to conventional bubble bath can be a bit tricky.
 Many conventional bubble bath products include 2-4 synthetic chemical surfactants which I’d rather avoid on my skin.
 Fortunately, a relaxing bubble bath can take different forms.
 Maybe you love tons of bubbles!
 Maybe fewer bubbles are your jam as long as the scent is amazing.

 Burt’s Bee’s Baby Bee Bubble Bath does bubble up quite a bit, and the bubbles stick around.
-It gets a not-too-shabby 3 on the Envinromental Working Group’s Skin Deep Database (where 0 is the cleanest possible rating).
+It gets a not-too-shabby 3 on the Environmental Working Group’s Skin Deep Database (where 0 is the cleanest possible rating).
 Honest Company also makes a cleaner bubble bath (Honest Company generally scores pretty clean as well).
-I’ve ordered from Amazon and also directly from Honest Company and both have shipped well/promptly.

 Keep in mind it might take a few minutes to get all your bubble bath stuff together, so if the water has to cool down for a minute or two before you get in, that is ok.
 Keep the steam in by closing the doors and curtains.
 This will help keep the room cozy and minimize cold drafts.

 Be sure to keep a luxurious towel right by the bath, as well as a cozy bath mat to step out onto.
 Cozy textiles are a very important part of a DIY spa bathroom!
 It’s nice to carry the cozy, relaxed feeling of a good bath into the rest of your day or evening.
 Staying warm will definitely help with that.

-For a light, unscented lotion I like Alba’s Very Emollient Body Lotion.
-It is quick-drying and non-greasy and is one of the cleaner everyday lotions I’ve been able to find locally.
+For a light, unscented lotion, I like Alba’s Very Emollient Body Lotion.
+It is quick-drying and non-greasy and is one of the cleaner everyday lotions I’ve found locally.
 For a more luxurious facial lotion, Josie Maran’s Whipped Argan Face Butter is great for after a nice bubble bath.

 That’s it!
 Now go create your own luxury diy spa bathroom so you can enjoy a relaxing bubble bath on your at-home spa day :)